brunokoga/pathfinder-markdown/prd_markdown/combat.md

 Each round's activity begins with the character with the highest initiative result and then proceeds in order.
 When a character's turn comes up in the initiative sequence, that character performs his entire round's worth of actions.
 (For exceptions, see Attacks of Opportunity and Special Initiative Actions.)

-When the rules refer to a âfull roundâ, they usually mean a span of time from a particular initiative count in one round to the same initiative count in the next round.
+When the rules refer to a “full round”, they usually mean a span of time from a particular initiative count in one round to the same initiative count in the next round.
 Effects that last a certain number of rounds end just before the same initiative count that they began on.

 ## Initiative

 At the start of a battle, each combatant makes an initiative check.
-An initiative check is a [Dexterity](gettingStarted.html#_dexterity) check.
-Each character applies his or her [Dexterity](gettingStarted.html#_dexterity) modifier to the roll, as well as other modifiers from feats, spells, and other effects.
+An initiative check is a [Dexterity](gettingStarted.md#_dexterity) check.
+Each character applies his or her [Dexterity](gettingStarted.md#_dexterity) modifier to the roll, as well as other modifiers from feats, spells, and other effects.
 Characters act in order, counting down from the highest result to the lowest.
 In every round that follows, the characters act in the same order (unless a character takes an action that results in his or her initiative changing; see Special Initiative Actions).

 If two or more combatants have the same initiative check result, the combatants who are tied act in order of total initiative modifier (highest first).
 If there is still a tie, the tied characters should roll to determine which one of them goes before the other.

 **Flat-Footed** : At the start of a battle, before you have had a chance to act (specifically, before your first regular turn in the initiative order), you are flat-footed.
-You can't use your [Dexterity](gettingStarted.html#_dexterity) bonus to AC (if any) while flat-footed.
+You can't use your [Dexterity](gettingStarted.md#_dexterity) bonus to AC (if any) while flat-footed.
 Barbarians and rogues of high enough level have the uncanny dodge extraordinary ability, which means that they cannot be caught flat-footed.
-Characters with uncanny dodge retain their [Dexterity](gettingStarted.html#_dexterity) bonus to their AC and can make attacks of opportunity before they have acted in the first round of combat.
-A flat-footed character can't make attacks of opportunity, unless he has the [Combat Reflexes](feats.html#_combat-reflexes) feat.
+Characters with uncanny dodge retain their [Dexterity](gettingStarted.md#_dexterity) bonus to their AC and can make attacks of opportunity before they have acted in the first round of combat.
+A flat-footed character can't make attacks of opportunity, unless he has the [Combat Reflexes](feats.md#_combat-reflexes) feat.

 **Inaction** : Even if you can't take actions, you retain your initiative score for the duration of the encounter.